digitallaunda/CursorOps/user-rules.md

 - Keep context minimal.
 Include `claude.md` and import Claude commands when building interactive task flows.
 - Deliver reproducible workflows: scripts, runbooks, env vars, deployment steps.
 - Logs, observability, and rollback instructions must be included for every workflow setup.
+- Do not create unnecessary junk files, which are just reports of prompts or instructions.
+Only create files if needed for the project as project files, not report or summary files.
+Delete any such files if they exist.